samhiatt/mlnd_capstone_project/capstone_report.md

 * Leave room for reducing the problem space by reducing the number of classes.
 ....

 Using audio data from the [Xeno-Canto Avian Vocalizations CA/NV, USA](https://www.kaggle.com/samhiatt/xenocanto-avian-vocalizations-canv-usa) dataset, this project trains a classifier to predict the most prevalent bird species in a given audio sample of avian vocalizations.
-During preprocessing,[Mel-spectrograms](https://librosa.github.io/librosa/generated/librosa.feature.melspectrogram.html) and [Mel-frequency Cepstral Coefficients (MFCCs)](https://librosa.github.io/librosa/generated/librosa.feature.mfcc.html) are generated and used as input features for classification.
+[Mel-spectrograms](https://librosa.github.io/librosa/generated/librosa.feature.melspectrogram.html) and [Mel-frequency Cepstral Coefficients (MFCCs)](https://librosa.github.io/librosa/generated/librosa.feature.mfcc.html), another audio transform commonly used in voice recognition tasks, are used as input features for classification.
 Several different classification models are implemented, tuned, and evaluated.
 It is expected that a CNN will be able to achieve improved performance by introducing some temporal invariance to the input data.

 This effort focuses on just a small subset of the available data.
 While many additional samples of each species are available online and could be used to improve the accuracy for any particular species of interest, such refinement is left for future work.